speedment/speedment-doc/pages/join.md

 Tuple2Impl {LanguageImpl { languageId = 1, name = English, ... }, FilmImpl { filmId = 3, title = ADAPTATION HOLES, ... }}
 ...
 ```

-It might not look as a big difference compared to the default case where we got `Tuple2OfNullables` but `Tuple2` are slightly easier to use because the can be used to retrieve entities directly rather then indirectly via an `Optional` object.
-In the general case, *any* constructor can be provided upon building a Join object, allowing great flexibility.
-We might, for example, create a specialized object in the stream that can be constructed from a Language and a Film as shown hereunder:
+It might not look as a big difference compared to the default case where we got `Tuple2OfNullables` but `Tuple2` are slightly easier to use because it can be used to retrieve entities directly rather then indirectly via an `Optional` object.
+In the general case, *any* constructor can be provided upon building a `Join` object, allowing great flexibility.
+We might, for example, create a specialized object in the stream that can be constructed from a `Language` entity and a `Film` entity as shown hereunder:

 ``` java